Obama accuses Republicans of threatening democracy

+• Read also: Donald Trump’s futuristic social network is on fire on Wall Street

+• Read also: Washington announces the killing of al-Qaeda leader in Syria

-The former president had traveled to Richmond, in the conservative south of the state, to support Democrat Terry McAuliffe, 64, the candidate for Virginia’s governor, and Mr. McAuliffe running with Republican pro-Trump candidate Glenn Yongkin, 54.
-November 2 poll.
+The former president had traveled to Richmond, in the conservative south of the state, to support Democrat Terry McAuliffe, 64, the Virginia gubernatorial nominee who is outpacing Republican supporter-Trump Glenn Yongkin, 54, before November.
+2. Survey.

-In front of a few hundred enthusiastic young activists, assembled at Virginia Commonwealth University in Richmond, he said Mr. Yogkin would cut teaching positions, limit access to abortion and support Donald Trump’s claims. for him.
+In front of a few hundred enthusiastic young activists, assembled at Virginia Commonwealth University in Richmond, Yugkin said Mr. Yugkin would cut teaching positions, limit access to abortion and support the allegations of Donald Trump that the presidential election was allegedly stolen from him.

 Joe Biden won Virginia by 10 points in 2020 and Republicans haven’t won an election in that state since 2009, but Terry McAuliffe’s lead in the polls has fizzled out over the weeks, and she’s now on the margins of error.